×

 • Connect patients with healthcare specialists if required.

-Becoming a Primary Care Nurse Practitioner requires currently practicing RNs to receive a graduate-level degree and licensure as an NP following graduation.
-Those interested in becoming an AGPCNP should consider the following educational steps to become a Primary Care Nurse Practitioner:
+Becoming a primary care nurse practitioner requires currently practicing registered nurses to receive a graduate-level degree in nursing and additional AGPCNP licensure following graduation.
+Those interested in becoming an AGPCNP should consider the following educational steps:

 1. Complete a Bachelor of Science in Nursing program.